Sanders Ngabo

-Bukuru Jack-Sanders Ngabo (born 4 July 2004) is a Danish professional footballer who plays as a central midfielder for Allsvenskan club BK Häcken.
+Bukuru Jack-Sanders Ngabo (born 4 July 2004) is a Danish professional footballer who plays as a central midfielder for Lyngby, on loan from Allsvenskan club BK Häcken.

 Club career

 Early career

 Ngabo is a youth product of his Copenhagen neighborhood club, Sundby BK.

 Lyngby Boldklub

 Ngabo moved to the youth academy of Lyngby in 2021.
 After working his way up the club's youth ranks, he was promoted to their senior squad in 2021.
 He made his professional debut in a 2–1 win over Nykøbing on 25 July 2021.
 In August of the same year, he signed his first professional contract with Lyngby, penning a three-year deal.
 In his debut season with Lyngby, he helped the club finish second in the Danish 1st Division and earn promotion into the Danish Superliga.

 Philadelphia Union

 On 16 November 2023, it was announced that Ngabo would join Major League Soccer side Philadelphia Union on a permanent deal on 1 January 2024, having signed a contract through the 2026 season.